KBE25/risk_analysis/README.md

 - Number of Engines: Opt for aircraft with 1 engine for the lowest fatality rates.
 - Manufacturers:
 1. Bombardier, specific models: 35A, BD100, and CL600.
-2. Dassaultm specific models: FALCON 10 and FALCON 900.
+2. Dassault, specific models: FALCON 10 and FALCON 900.

 **Commercial Aircrafts**

 - Prioritize: Aircraft using Turbo Fan or Tubo Jet engines.
-- Number of Engines: Consider 2 or 3 engines for optimal safety and accident rates.
+- Number of Engines: Consider 2 or 3 engines for optimal safetys.
 - Airbus is the safest option, prioritizing models: A340 and A380 due to low fatality rates and accident count as well as A320 due to its safety and market popularity.

 ## Next Steps